emqx/blog/en/201809/deploying-emq-with-elastic-load-balancer-on-aws.md

 ![](https://cdn-images-1.medium.com/max/1600/1*9WTiLu7RT3OI4faS-tKZkA.png)

-A load balancer can:<br>  1) balance the work load between the nodes in cluster;
+A load balancer can:
+1. balance the work load between the nodes in cluster;
-<br> 2) hide the network details, no client side changes are necessary if the
+2. hide the network details, no client side changes are necessary if the cluster changes;
-cluster changes; <br> 3) off-load the transport-layer handlings, like TLS/SSL.
+3. off-load the transport-layer handlings, like TLS/SSL.

 A load balancer could be software, like HAProxy, or hardware, like F5 device, or virtual resource, like Elastic Load Balancer(ELB), which is available on